How Do You Define Recovery?

 Self-efficacy is to believe that you are capable of organizing and acting in a way to achieve the desired outcome.
-It is knowing with confidence that you possess the skills to complete the desired task.
+It knows with confidence that you possess the skills to complete the desired task.
 Overcoming the obsession to use, instead of giving in to a craving or dangerous situation creates a strong sense of confidence.

 – Stabilizing misuse, reducing use, achieving and maintaining abstinence

 The desired goal is to live free from the obsession to use.
-Recovery is different to each individual, so the pathway to abstinence differs, too.
-Some might feel it's best to detox entirely at the onset of treatment while others work through barriers such as denial or stigma while reducing harm from the use or the amount used incrementally.
+Recovery is different to each individual, so the pathway to sobriety differs, too.
+Some might feel it’s best to detox entirely at the onset of treatment while others work through barriers such as denial or stigma while reducing harm from the use or the amount used incrementally.

 – Improving physical health

-While actively using drugs and alcohol your focus on physical health deters.
+While actively using drugs and alcohol, your focus on physical health deters.
 Constantly introducing harmful chemicals into your body over a sustained period will attribute to a lessened degree of physical care and the amount of exercise performed.